mhellnerdev/api_exporter/readme.md

 - Create a user named `api_exporter` to run the service.
 - Create the installation directory at `/etc/api_exporter`.
 - Unpack the release tar.gz file into a temporary directory.
-- Move the binary to the installation directory.
+- Move the api_exporter binary to the /usr/local/bin/ directory.
-- Create a default configuration file at `/etc/api_exporter/api_config.yml`.
+- Create a default configuration file at `/etc/api_exporter/api_exporter.yml`.
 - Set ownership of the installation directory and configuration file to the `api_exporter` user.
 - Create a systemd service file to manage the API Exporter as a service.
 - Reload systemd to recognize the new service.